Saint Patrick's Saltire: In political movements

-The Saint Patrick's Saltire was on the flag proposed in 1914 of the County Down unit of Irish Volunteers.
+Saint Patrick's Saltire was on the flag proposed in 1914 of the County Down unit of Irish Volunteers.
 A writer in The Irish Volunteer complained that The O'Rahilly should have known the saltire was "faked for Union Jack purposes".

 In 1932–33 a variation of the flag with a St Patrick's blue background was adopted as the badge and flag of the short-lived Blueshirt fascist movement.
 This militant group incorporated right-wing, conservative and some former-unionist elements in opposition to the then left-wing republican Fianna Fáil party.

 A flag combining St Andrew's Saltire, St Patrick's Saltire, and the Red Hand of Ulster has been used by Ulster separatists, who wish to see Northern Ireland leave the United Kingdom and become an independent state, not joining with the Republic of Ireland.

 The saltire was incorporated in the badge of the Reform Movement, for some time after its inception in 1998, but this no longer so prominent.
 The Reform Group is a "post-nationalist" pressure group in the Republic of Ireland seeking closer ties with the United Kingdom.